-Twelve Accomplishments
+Ten Accomplishments

-- 1. A vibrant network of cities of peace in 48 countries to date, with over 90% being initiated as a result of the platform presented by ICP. - 2.
+- 1. A vibrant network of cities of peace in over 70 countries to date, with nearly all being initiated as a result of the platform presented by ICP. - 2.
 Collaborative partnerships by each initiative have created a deeper relationship between grassroots organizing and government support through participatory programs as well as proclamations and resolutions. - 3.
 A sustainable organization with business fundamentals in place, International Cities of Peace is a tax exempt nonprofit corporation with 501(c)3 tax exemption for donors. - 4.
-Case studies for each City of Peace provide educational and resource-rich examples of how other cities of peace are creating safety, prosperity, and quality of life in their communities. - 5.
-An Advisory Council of over 200 global leaders offers the organization ideas, support, and connections to peace resources around the world. - 6.
-The Global Family Program, a city-to-city, two-way communication and support collaboration, offers cities of peace a means of expanding their impact to the wider global community.
+Case studies for each City of Peace provide educational and resourcerich examples of how other cities of peace are creating safety, prosperity, and quality of life in their communities. - 5.
+An Advisory Council of global leaders offers the organization ideas, support, and connections to peace resources around the world.

-- 7. The Two Red Bead, One Human HeartTM pilot program for the Global Family Project provided support for fifty abused women and their families in Bujumbura, Burundi. - 8.
-Peace Cities Team participation for the International Day of Peace linked ICP and the NGO IDP Committee at the United Nations.
-The Global Feast for Peace has extended celebration to everyone on earth regardless of circumstances. - 9.
-The Golden Rule Institute is a service of ICP, providing research, resources, and a bibliography for this common ethic of humanity. - 10.
-A signature-based Letter of Intent, based on the UNESCO Culture of Peace, provides a progressive means of committing to diversity and progress toward a community culture of peace. - 11.
-The Leadership Skills Program provides resource-scarce leaders around the globe with free educational opportunities for no charge and with a certificate of completion. - 12.
+- 6. Two Red Bead, One Human Heart[TM] pilot project for the City-to-City Program provided support for fifty abused women and their families in Bujumbura, Burundi. - Peace Cities Team participation for the International Day of Peace linked ICP and the NGO IDP Committee at the United Nations.
+The Global Feast for Peace has extended celebration to everyone on earth regardless of circumstances. - 8.
+The Golden Rule Institute[TM] is a service of ICP, providing research, resources, and a bibliography for this common ethic of humanity. - 9.
+A signature-based Letter of Intent, based on the UNESCO Culture of Peace, provides a progressive means of committing to diversity and progress toward a community culture of peace. - 10.
 A Global Alliance Program gathers partners and joint ventures from for mutual promotion and joint partnerships in peacemaking.